 Light Fixtures and Lamps

-Light fixtures--such as chandeliers, lamps, and ceiling fans--are not only functional; they also serve as decorating accents.
-Your bedside lamp is one of your bedroom’s most important accessories, so don’t miss out on this easy chance to add color and interesting shape to your room.
-Ceiling light fixtures, particularly pendant lights and semi-flush mount fixtures, are also a great way to update your bedroom’s entire style.
-If your bedroom is small, you’ll need at least two sources of light besides the windows.
+Light fixtures—chandeliers, lamps, and ceiling fans—are not only functional pieces of decor, but they also serve as decorating accents.
+In fact, your bedside lamp is your bedroom’s most important accessory, so don’t miss out on this easy chance to add an interesting standout to your room.
+Light fixtures, particularly pendant lighting and flush ceiling-mount fixtures, also provide a great way to update your bedroom’s look.
+If your bedroom is small, choose at least two sources of light besides just natural daylight from the windows.
 Larger rooms need a minimum of three light sources, as in this romantic bedroom from Kriste Michelini Interiors.

 04 of 09

-An accent pillow--as the name suggests--is a pillow used to add accents of color, pattern and texture to your bedroom, as opposed to the bed pillow that cradles your head while you sleep.
-Accent – or throw -- pillows are the easiest way to add a quick shot of color and pattern to your bedroom.
-Every bed benefits from one to three throw pillows, along with a couple of shams, but more than that tend to become a pain when it’s time to make the bed or slide between the sheets.
-With nearly endless colors, patterns, shapes and designs available, you can match any bedroom decorating style with a throw pillow.Continue to 5 of 9 below.
+An accent pillow—as the name suggests—is different from the bed pillow that cradles your head while you sleep.
+These add-on pillows are used to create a pop of color, pattern, and texture to your bedroom.
+It's one of the easiest and most cost-effective ways to update a bedroom, too.
+Just buy new linens and a few pillows for a fresh, new look.
+Any bed can benefit from one to three throw pillows (along with a couple of pillow shams).
+Any more than that becomes overpowering and cumbersome when it’s time to make the bed or slide between the sheets.
+With nearly endless colors, patterns, shapes, and design choices available, you can match any bedroom style with a throw pillow.Continue to 5 of 9 below.

 05 of 09